StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

   + [Ressources](#Ressources)

 <h2>Malware analysis <a name="Malware-analysis"></a></h2>
-<h6>The initial vector is a maldoc called ```"Criteria of Army Officers.doc" ```, this use a macro for extract and execute the PE file depends on the version of the operating system </h6>
+<h6> The initial vector is from a decoy document probably shared from a spear-phishing, this document have two links for download additionnal informations.
+The both maldoc , this use a macro for extract and execute the PE file depends on the version of the operating system.</h6>

 ```vb
 Sub unMoferzip(Fname As Variant, FileNameFolder As Variant)